tolgee/documentation/blog/2022-02-21-in-context-production.md

 ![Extensions list](../static/img/blog/in-context-production/extensions-list.png)

-Now, if you navigate to any website which is using Tolgee, it should change its color, if you click on it you should see following dialog:
+Now, if you navigate to any website that is using Tolgee, it should change its color.
+If you click on it you should see the following dialog:

 ![Tolgee Tools dialog](../static/img/blog/in-context-production/tolgee-plugin-dialog.png)